-MSR Address MSR Name Description Reset Value C000_0102h KernelGSbase The SWAPGS instruction exchanges the value in KernelGSbase with the value in GS.base, providing a fast method for system software to load a pointer to system data-structures. undefined C000_0103h TSC_AUX The RDTSCP instruction copies the value of this MSR into the ECX register.
+MSR Address MSR Name Description Reset Value C000_0101h GS.Base Contains the 64-bit base address in the hidden portion of the GS register (the base address from the GS descriptor).
+0000_0000_0000_0000h C000_0102h KernelGSbase The SWAPGS instruction exchanges the value in KernelGSbase with the value in GS.base, providing a fast method for system software to load a pointer to system datastructures. undefined C000_0103h TSC_AUX The RDTSCP instruction copies the value of this MSR into the ECX register.
 0000_0000_0000_0000h C000_0104h TSC_RATIO Specifies the TSCRatio value which is used to scale the TSC value read by a Guest.
 0000_0001_0000_0000h 0174h SYSENTER_CS In legacy mode, used to specify the CS selector of the procedure called by SYSENTER. undefined 0175h SYSENTER_ESP In legacy mode, used to specify the stack pointer for the procedure called by SYSENTER. undefined 0176h SYSENTER_EIP In legacy mode, used to specify the EIP of the procedure called by SYSENTER. undefined